The story behind the separation of Lost With Purpose, plus some love and advice about breaking up while traveling.

 In the past, he handled the administrative side of things: answering emails and messages, working with businesses, organizing collaborations.
 I’ll be gradually taking over that department now.
 If you notice a lag in response time in the coming weeks, bear with me—I’m notoriously bad at responding to messages, though I read each and every one!

-Though things are changing under the hood, Sebastiaan is still writing how-to guides for Bangladesh, where he’s currently traveling.
+Though things are changing under the hood, Sebastiaan is still writing informative guides for places we’ve both visited.
 Despite breaking up, we both still want to help out fellow travelers in whatever ways we can.

 Over time, I’ll transition from a couples blog to blogging about only me #narcissist, but that should be the biggest change you’ll see.
 I intend to do it in the near future… but I know I’ll probably procrastinate until I figure out what to call myself.
 The internet doesn’t need another solo female travel blogger!